jebt/keppie_home/README.md

+KeppieHome™ by KeppieSoft™

+A Not-So-Smart Home Solution with Personal Assistant and Home Automation Toolset

+github.com/jebt

+roelantvanderhilst@gmail.com

-A sample command-line application with an entrypoint in `bin/`, library code in `lib/`, and example unit test in `test/`.
+A command-line application with an entrypoint in `bin/`, library code in `lib/`, and unit tests in `test/`.

 Created from templates made available by Stagehand under a BSD-style [license](https://github.com/dart-lang/stagehand/blob/master/LICENSE).